tagliala/StaminIA/README.md

 PHT is licensed under the PHP License, version 3.0

-Fontawesome is licensed under CC BY 3.0 License
+Font Awesome is licensed under CC BY 3.0 License

 This product includes PHP, freely available from <http://www.php.net/>